layerswap/project-stork/README.md

 To prevent the need for multiple transactions, the `claimFundsImmediately` parameter can be set to `true` during the initial `claimTwitterHandle` call.
 Doing so will allow the funds to be claimed immediately after the Twitter handle is successfully verified and mapped to the on-chain address, without requiring any further interaction with the contract.

-## Meta Transactions
+## Gaseless claims

 The current process of claiming funds in the Stork system requires a minimum of one transaction, which necessitates paying gas fees.
 This approach presents a problem if the user has no `MATIC`.
 The issue is compounded as Stork is focused on making onboarding to crypto more accessible.
 To resolve this, [OpenZeppelin Defender Relayers](https://docs.openzeppelin.com/defender/relay) and [Meta transactions](https://docs.openzeppelin.com/contracts/4.x/api/metatx) can be leveraged.
 Additionally, it is important to note that the beta version of Chainlink Functions only permits whitelisted addresses to call DON network.
-Thankfully, with meta-transactions (because of Forwarder), both problems can be addressed with a single solution.
+Thankfully, with meta-transactions (because of Relayer), both problems can be addressed with a single solution.

 > Gasless meta-transactions offer users a more seamless experience, and potentially one where they don’t have to spend as much money to engage with the blockchain.
 This method gives users the option to sign a transaction for free and have it securely executed by a third party, with that other party paying the gas to execute the transaction.
 >